John R. Hazel: Roosevelt oath of office

-Notable cases
+Subsequent cases and First Red Scare activity

 In 1909, Judge Hazel issued an order cancelling the naturalization of Jacob A. Kersner, at the request of the United States Attorney's Office, and thus stripping the citizenship of his ex-wife, the Anarchist orator Emma Goldman, who had gained United States citizenship in 1887 by her marriage to Kersner.
-Ten years later, in 1919, the Wilson Administration used Hazel's voiding of her citizenship as the basis for ruling that Goldman could be deported to Russia as an "alien anarchist," along with 248 other "undesirables," on the USAT Buford.
+Ten years later, in 1919, the Wilson Administration used Hazel's voiding of her citizenship as the basis for ruling that Goldman could be deported to Russia as an "alien anarchist", along with 248 other "undesirables," on the USAT Buford.
+Generally speaking, Hazel was a key figure in the First Red Scare, during which he persecuted not only Goldman but also the Italian anarchist Michael Stuppiello, using questionable evidence to strip them of their citizenship.

 Judge Hazel heard the 1910 to 1913 lawsuit by the Wright Brothers who alleged patent infringement against manufacturer Herring-Curtiss Company and inventor Glenn Curtiss.
 Hazel ruled in February 1913 for the Wrights, and the U.S. Court of Appeals upheld his decision in 1914.
 The decision was controversial for so favorably interpreting the uniqueness and priority of the technical achievements of the Wrights, and it has been argued that this broad interpretation of their intellectual property slowed aviation developments in the U.S.